radudioane99/C-Project/README.md

 # C-Project
-This program is a project written in C. It is a multi-menu application, in which the user can perform some mathematical calculus like : matrices and graph operations, combinatorics.
+This program is a project written in C. It is a multi-menu application, in which the user can perform some mathematical calculus like : matrices operations, graph operations, combinatorics.
 It is a project i have done for university.